Profile: Avigdor Lieberman

 Avigdor Lieberman, leader of the right-wing Yisrael Beiteinu party, is one of Israel's most popular and controversial politicians.

 In May 2016, Mr Lieberman was appointed defence minister by Prime Minister Benjamin Netanyahu after he agreed to join the governing coalition.
+He resigned in November 2018 over a cabinet decision to accept a ceasefire with Gaza militants.

 Mr Lieberman was born in 1958 in Kishinev in the USSR, now Chisinau in Moldova, and emigrated to Israel at the age of 20 under the Law of Return.